How to travel wherever you want in Pokémon GO with fake GPS location?

 (Source: WooTechy/Reproduction)

-You can mask the location on Android or iOS to Pokemon GO 2022?
+You can mask location on Android or iOS to Pokemon GO 2022?

 Yes, there are still many ways to mask the GPS location while you enjoy the Pokemon GO.
 The real challenge, in this case, is to find a working solution that doesn’t cause your account to be banned in the title.